ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 SSH is a client-server architecture that provides a secure channel over an unsecured network.
 An SSH client is a program for securely logging in to and executing commands on a remote machine.
 SSH encrypts the data sent over an open network, such as the internet, so that it can't be read by others.

-Several SSH-based clients are available for accessing Nightingale.
+Several SSH clients are available for accessing Nightingale.
 The client you use will depend on your workstation’s operating system.

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~~~